SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 The shared memory of the simulation games typically provide a lot more information, but this is all that is needed for Jona at the moment.
 Future versions of Jona will incorporate more data, as Jona gets smarter.
 For example, version 1.7 of *Assetto Corsa Competizione* introduced updated information for weather information and the current settings of the Pitstop MFD, which had been incorporated into the above telemetry file.

 The "Race Engineer" plugin writes this information to a temporary file and hands it over to Jona for each new lap.
 A special case is the flag *InPit*.
 If this is found to be *true*, the driver is currently in the pit.
 In this case, the ACC plugin informs Jona about this by raising the corresponding event.
 Another special case is the flag *Active* which is used to detect, whether you are in a simulation (Practice, Qualification, Race, whatever) right now.
+Not every simulation may provide all data as in the example above.
+In this case, a default value will be assumed.

+The *[Setup Data]* section reference the settings at the start of the session and must only be written by the data provider, if the *-Setup* option has been passed to the process.
+These information are ussed in the pitstop preparation process and also by the *Race Engineer Settings* when importing the initial setup data.

 Note: If you are a developer and want to take the challenge to adopt Jona to a different simulation game, you are welcome.
 You can use the "RF2" plugin code and the above file format as a blueprint, but the shared memory interface of each simulation game is different.
 Please feel free to contact me, if you have questions.
 I would be happy to integrate plugins for other simulation games into Simulator Controller in the future.